Norikura Kōgen – Matsumoto’s Hidden Picturesque Destination

 The snow produced by the favorable weather conditions is so fine that it slips through your fingers when you pick it up.
 The powder can sometimes last until the afternoon!

-If you come with young kids, they can enjoy going down the slope on a sled in the designated kids’ park.
+If you come with young kids, they can enjoy sledding down the slope in the designated kids’ park.

-For more information on the cost, the courses, and ski gear rental information, please refer to the official website HERE and translate the webpage into English.
+For more information on the cost, courses, and ski gear rental, please refer to the official website HERE and translate the webpage into English.

 Explore Other Fascinating Attractions in Matsumoto City